SeqProFT: Sequence-only Protein Property Prediction with LoRA Finetuning: Results

-When introducing the multi-head attention mechanism, the MAH showed slight improvements in the EC and Fold tasks compared to the SMH which stacks several linear layers.
-Specifically, MAH improved performance by 0.014 on the EC task and by 0.6 on the Fold task.
-However, its performance on the regression tasks FLU and GB1 slightly declined, both by 0.004.
+When introducing the multi-head attention mechanism, MAH showed slight improvements in the EC and Fold tasks compared to the SMH, which stacks several linear layers.
+Specifically, MAH improved the EC task performance by 0.014 and the Fold task performance by 0.6.
+However, its performance on the regression tasks FLU and GB1 slightly declined.

-More notable changes were observed with CM-MAH.
-In CM-MAH, we utilized contact information obtained from retraining the contact head of the ESM-2 model as the weight matrix for the multi-head attention.
+CM-MAH exhibited more notable changes.
+In CM-MAH, we used contact information obtained by retraining the contact head of the ESM-2 model as the weight matrix for the multi-head attention.
 This adjustment led to significant performance improvements.
 For the EC task, CM-MAH improved by 0.027 compared to SMH and by 0.013 compared to MAH.
 In the Fold task, CM-MAH showed an improvement of 3.1 over SMH and 2.5 over MAH.
 In contrast, for the regression tasks, the performance of CM-MAH was almost the same as that of SMH and MAH, with a slight edge in the FLU task and matching SMH in the GB1 task.

+For regression tasks, the improvements were relatively modest.
+CM-MAH matched or slightly improved performance on Loc, while maintaining comparable results on FLU, HumanCell, and GB1.
+This suggests that contact information provides greater benefits mostly for classification tasks that rely on structural relationships between residues, whereas regression tasks may depend more heavily on global sequence features.

-These results suggest that training the contact head and incorporating contact information during finetuning enhances the model's representation ability in classification tasks.
+These results suggest that training the contact head and incorporating contact information during finetuning enhances the model's ability to represent classification tasks effectively.
 However, this approach offers limited improvements for regression tasks.
 This difference could be due to the distinct feature requirements of classification and regression tasks.
 Classification tasks often depend on both local and global patterns within protein structures, which contact maps can provide effectively.
 In contrast, regression tasks are more focused on predicting continuous values and may rely more heavily on global sequence features rather than specific contact information.
 Although contact maps can enrich structural representation, this information may not directly contribute to performance enhancement in regression tasks.
 Future research could explore optimizing the use of contact maps or integrating them with other features to further improve model performance across various tasks.